Seahawks preparing for the mighty test of trying to contain Steelers QB Ben Roethlisberger

 The addition of Jamar Taylor might give Carroll more confidence to go with nickel coverage.
 And an injury to Thompson could lead to Lano Hill taking over at strong safety, with Bradley McDougald moving to free.
 But you can bet that Roethlisberger will probe and attack to see just how vulnerable the Seahawks are in defending the pass – with the threat of a quality running back, James Conner, always looming.

-“We’re playing a really good quarterback, and he’s probably seen the same film that they saw,’’ said Seahawks linebacker Bobby Wagner.
+“We’re playing a really good quarterback, and he’s probably seen the same film that (we) saw,’’ said Seahawks linebacker Bobby Wagner.

 That puts pressure on the Seahawks’ defensive front to wrap up Roethlisberger when they have him in their grasp, a task that has backfired on a generation of defenders.
 And when he wiggles free, as will certainly happen, it puts pressure on the secondary to maintain their coverage.